matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 _birthplace of abstraction_

-               provocation for background thought
+               _provocation for background thought_
                         hammock, sleep
            where new columns and best answers are born
 ```

-All right, so what what are the benefits of having done this?
+All right, so what are the benefits of having done this?

 Well certainly you get to come back later and resume your work.
 Somebody else can join you in the thought process, and arrive late and
 catch up.
-While more than one person is working on this you all can
+While more than one person is working on this, you all can
 be looking at the sheet.
 This is so much better than just gabbing on
 Zoom and having everybody take independent notes, and then maybe
 trying to reconcile those notes.
 We _always_ make a sheet and stick